Home » Technology » NanoCell vs QLED

 • With both Nanocell and QLED TVs, you’ll find a big difference in picture quality depending on the model.

-In both cases, the goal is to achieve clearer hue and the highest possible HDR color space.
+In both cases, the goal is to achieve a more precise hue and the highest possible HDR color space.

 Simple liquid crystal screens were first backlit with fluorescent tubes, but today, they are backlit with white LEDs (LED backlight).